aadlww/cukes.info/views/stepdefs/examples.md

 Every Gherkin [step](steps) must have a matching Step Definition in order to pass.
-Step Definitions are written in one of Cucumber's supported programming languages, and although each programming language is different, a Step Definition always consists of two parts --- a regular expression and a body of code.
+Step Definitions are written in one of Cucumber's supported programming languages, and although each programming language is different, a Step Definition always consists of two parts --- a pattern (regular expression) and a body of code.

 The best way to explain this is with an example.
 Consider the following Gherkin step: